Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line: Proofs of Theorems and

+\begin{proof} Let $G$ be nonabelian, hyperbolic-like and acting minimally on $\bR$, and $\rho(G)$ another such faithful action of $G$ on $\bR$, with the same set of hyperbolic-like elements as $G$.
+Let $g \in G$ be a hyperbolic-like element (recall that such an element exists by H\"older's theorem since $G$ is nonabelian).
+Choose coordinates on $\R$ so that the attracting fixed points of $g$ and of $\rho(g)$ are precisely the integers.
 We need to choose an orientation on the line $\bR$ on which $\rho$ acts.
 To do this take some $f \in G$ with an axis unlinked with $g$.
 Such a map $f$ exists by Lemma \ref{lem:dense}.
 Replacing $f$ with its inverse if needed, we can find such a map so that consecutive fixed points are ordered

-By Lemma \ref{lem:linked} and the fact the action of $\rho$ has the same elements with fixed sets as the original action of $G$, we conclude that the fixed sets of $\rho(g)$ and $\rho(f)$ are unlinked.
+By Lemma \ref{lem:linked} and the fact the action of $\rho(G)$ has the same elements with fixed points as the original action of $G$, we conclude that the fixed sets of $\rho(g)$ and $\rho(f)$ are unlinked.
 By the same reasoning, using Lemma \ref{lem:unlinked}, the map $f^Ng^N$ has a fixed point for all $N>0$, so by hypothesis the same is true for $\rho(f)^N \rho(g)^N$.
 Applying the other direction of Lemma \ref{lem:unlinked} we can now fix an orientation on $\R$ so that consecutive fixed points of $\rho(f)$ and $\rho(g)$ are ordered

 Our next goal is to show that this determines the ordering of the set of all attracting fixed points of hyperbolic-like elements of $\rho(G)$.
-This order-preserving property is sufficient to show that our map $\Theta$ is continuous.
+We then define a map $\Theta$ on the (dense) subset of $\R$ consisting of attracting fixed points of other elements by sending the unique attracting fixed point of an element $h$ that lies in $[m, m+1)$ to the unique attracting fixed point of $\rho(h)$ in $[m, m+1)$.
+This order-preserving property is sufficient to show that our map $\Theta$ is continuous, from which it will easily follow that it can be extended continuously to a homeomorphism of $\R$ that conjugates the action of $G$ and $\rho(G)$.

 Consider first an element $h$ with fixed set that is unlinked with both $f$ and $g$.
-For concreteness, suppose we have the ordering
+Up to switching $h$ with $h^{-1}$, there are three cases to consider.\\